 Sequence C: The darkening sky is visible when the Moon clips more than 50% solar disk.
 When the obscuration is higher than 90%, the sky is much darker and the view changes rapidly (Pic.29-32).
 According to the picture attached sky is darker on the left side (more above the west horizon).
 Actually, the Moon’s shadow was there.

-Sequence D: Car’s headlight is equal with sunlight during the obscuration of around 90%.
+Sequence D: The car’s headlight is equal to sunlight during the obscuration of around 90%.
 Once the partial eclipse is deeper, the headlights may be stronger than sunlight.
 This is unfortunately not proved, because of cloud coverage (Pic.33-36).

 Thanks to the elongated clear gap passing above the northwest horizon I could insightfully analyze the Moon’s shadow movement (Pic.
 37-44).
 As I noticed, the best moment to observe the shadow was just after the greatest eclipse.
 Then the sky above the northwestern horizon was dark blue.
 Moreover, you may be able to see the rough border of the shadow in the cropped images (Pic.
 43,44).

-I was really surprised, when I spotted suddenly darkening sky just above clouds (Pic.
+I was really surprised when I spotted a suddenly darkening sky just above clouds (Pic.
 40, green arrow) 7 minutes after the greatest phase (magnitude 0,9, obscuration 89% !).

 1) During the partial solar eclipse with obscuration higher than 50% (magnitude 0,59 (we are able to see the darkening of the sky, especially on the opposite side to the Sun.